Frequently Asked Questions – Transcript on Demand

 Clear comparable case cost metrics for internal use and clients

-What is the benefit of Transcription on Demand for defense firms and insurance carriers?
+What is the benefit of Transcript on Demand for defense firms and insurance carriers?

 Scalable technology & business model with a flat fee or billable hour single line item invoicing.